-Students entering into the PhD Programme at CIAB shall have to complete mandatory courses, CIA-401 Research Methodology and CIA-402 Analytical Instrumentation and Elective courses.
-Total 8 credits have to be completed in one semester for PhD candidates.
+Students entering into the PhD Programme at CIAB shall have to complete mandatory courses, CIA-401 Research Methodology and CIA-402 Analytical Instrumentation in the first semester and Elective courses in the second semester.
+Total 8 credits have to be completed in 01 to 02 semesters for PhD candidates.